inex/ixp-manager-docs-md/docs/features/route-servers.md

 ![Route Servers Filtered Prefixes](img/rs-filtered-prefixes.png)

-This is a live view gathered from each Bird v2 route server with a looking glass.
+This is a live view gathered from each BIRD v2 route server with a looking glass.

 Please see [our presentations from 2019](https://www.ixpmanager.org/presentations) for more information on this.
 Particularly the UKNOF one from September 2019 would be the most up to date.